maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 **Creating Our Sampling Scheme**

 Because these racks were suspended at a set depth near the surface, we wanted to see how scallop eDNA dispersed in the water as you moved further away from the racks.
-To do this, we designed a horizontal sampling scheme that you can see in Figure 2 below.
+To do this, we designed a horizontal sampling scheme that you can see in Figure 2 Section B below.

 At the aquaculture site, horizontal water samples would be taken at exponentially greater distances starting at the racks.
 Our first sample would be collected at 1 m followed by 2 m, 4 m, 16 m, 32 m, 64 m, 128 m, and 256 m meters from the net (Figure 2).
 At each distance water samples would be collected in duplicate.